dingbang777/dingbang777/README.md

 # About me
     I’m an undergraduate at Shanghai Jiao Tong University with profound interest and self-motivation in the research of deep learning.
 My research interests mainly lie in computer vision and deep generative models.
-I am now focusing on image generation and 3D HOI.
+    I am now focusing on image synthesis and 3D HOI.
     My goal is to pursue a PhD position in AI in 2026 Fall, where I can further my research and drive advancements in this dynamic area.